-Thanks to passage of landmark bills by the 84th Legislature, Texas State Parks will receive 94 percent of state sales tax revenue attributed to sporting goods, and more flexibility to spend these dollars where they are most needed.
+Thanks to the landmark bills passed by the Legislature, 94 percent of state sales tax revenue attributed to sporting goods is dedicated to Texas State Parks.

 In the short-term, most of the new funding will go to pay for sorely-needed repairs and improvements, including damage from recent natural disasters, utilities modernization and visitor center upgrades.
 The funding will also provide for grants to build or improve city and county parks across Texas.